psaikido/hugle.uk/pages/prose/Thesium/010-abystery-wakes.md

 final effort.
 Flung out to drift in space until conditions were right to grow on new worlds, they all had a 'root' AI and they all had the capacity to adapt to their surroundings and grow.
-This one had built down into the planet XOP-108, eventually to be called 'Thesium', and had coopted the hot core as a power source.
+This one had built down into the planet XOP-108, eventually to be called 'Thesium', and had co-opted the hot core as a power source.
 It had built a huge vault to contain a virtually unlimited data storage facility.
 Perhaps fragments of Root's own bootstrap algorithms had..well, Root didn't know, but here it was, talking!